 The Trustees have reviewed the significant votes cast by the investment managers and are generally satisfied with their voting behaviour.
+The Trustees are mindful of the link between the Scheme's stewardship priorities and voting behaviour.
 A cross section of the most significant votes cast is contained in Appendix 2.